Skip to Main Content

 • main purpose is to report on original research or experimentation

-What are the characteristics of substantive news articles?
+What are the characteristics of a general purpose publication?

 Why do I need to evaluate my sources?